inducer/islpy/doc/ref_fundamental.rst

 .. note:: this class implements Python's ``__copy__`` and ``__deepcopy__``
     protocols.
 Each of these returns the context being 'copied' identically.

+.. note:: during an unpickle operation, the current default :class:`Context`
+    is always used.

 .. seealso:: :ref:`sec-context-management`

 .. autoclass:: Context()